Dubai Airshow gearing up for biggest event on record

 PHOTO

-This year’s Dubai Airshow in November is set to be the biggest on record with more than 1,400 exhibitors from 95 countries expected to participate, and visitor numbers predicted to grow from last year’s edition.
+As global players from across the aerospace, space and defence spectrum prepare to gather in less than two weeks, this year’s Dubai Airshow is set to be the biggest on record, with 1,400+ exhibitors from 95 countries and visitor numbers expected to grow from last year’s edition.

-With global players from across the aerospace, space and defence spectrum preparing to gather at Dubai World Central (DWC), Dubai Airshow Site, from November 13-17, 2023, the 18th edition of the airshow presents an opportunity to welcome many new and returning industry stakeholders to the emirate, and reflect on the recovery and growth of the aviation and wider aerospace sectors in recent years, particularly in the Middle East where passenger numbers continue to rise.
+The 18th edition of the airshow presents an opportunity to welcome many new and returning industry stakeholders to the Emirate, and reflect on the recovery and growth of the aviation and wider aerospace sectors in recent years, particularly in the Middle East where passenger numbers continue to rise, said a statement.

-The Dubai Airshow will be held under the patronage of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President, Prime Minister of the UAE, Ruler of Dubai and UAE Minister of Defence.
+To be held under the patronage of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President, Prime Minister of the UAE, Ruler of Dubai and UAE Minister of Defence, the 18th edition of Dubai Airshow is set to take place from 13-17 November 2023 at Dubai World Central (DWC), Dubai Airshow Site.

 According to the International Air Transport Association (IATA), Middle Eastern airlines posted a 27.3% increase in August traffic compared to the previous year, meanwhile globally, traffic now stands at almost 96% of pre-Covid levels.